-Welcome to the offical site of the 2023 NAS Oceana Air Show!
+Welcome to the official site of the 2025 NAS Oceana Air Show!

-A message from NAS Oceana’s Commanding Officer, Captain Steve Djunaedi:
+Message from NAS Oceana’s Commanding Officer, Captain Josh Appezzato

 About Naval Air Station Oceana